Data Protection Policy

 11.1 The College will use appropriate technical and organisational measures in accordance with the College’s Information Security Policy and related Codes of Practice to keep personal data secure, and in particular to protect against unauthorised or unlawful processing and against accidental loss, destruction or damage.
 These may include:

-11.1.1 making sure that, where possible, personal data is pseudonymised or encrypted;
+11.1.1 making sure that, where possible, anonymised data is used, or personal data is pseudonymised or encrypted;

 11.1.2 ensuring the ongoing confidentiality, integrity, availability and resilience of processing systems and services;